 The most conservative approach to billing a stent removal and replacement is to report only 43269, which pays $381 on an unadjusted basis when performed in a facility.
 Because the CPT description of this code includes the phrase "removal of foreign body and/or change of tube or stent," many gastroenterology practices feel that this code comes closest to describing the entire procedure.

 In addition, Medicare payment rules direct carriers to reimburse the lesser-valued code, which in this situation is 43269, when two mutually exclusive edits are reported on the same claim.
-Some gastroenterology practices interpret this to mean that they must only report the lesser-valued code when it comes to [...]
+Some gastroenterology practices interpret this to mean that they must only report the lesser-valued code when it [...]